SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 Create a simple checkerboard pattern by making the even squares black and the odd squares red.
 The solution needs to select both the even and odd squares.

+#### ***Bootstrap exercises***

+The exercises can viewed on the [Bootstrap exercises page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/bootstrap-exercises.html).

+***Section 12: Coding Exercise 13 - Bootstrap Basics Practice***

+Using the given HTML:

+- 1 Make the section a bootstrap container.
+- 2 Give the header white text, a dark background, and center-aligned text.
+- 3 Make the div an alert ('warning' color).
+Set the role attribute to alert, for accessibility purposes!
+- 4 Make the first button a green bootstrap button.
+- 5 Make the second button a red bootstrap button.

 ### ***The Projects***